mesalytic/discord-lookup-api/README.md

 > **Note**
 > You must have a Redis server installed, and ready to be used.
+> **Warning**
+> The experiment worker API is not open-source, you'll need to implement one on your own.

 1) Clone the repo using Git
 2) Install dependencies (`npm i`)